f5devcentral/f5-tls-automation/code/letsencrypt/letsencrypt.rst

 a. handed over as variables during the call and/or
 b. can be part of the playbook as shown in the playbook examples.

-Use case 3: Let's Encrypt staging
+Use case 3: Lets Encrypt staging
 =================================

-Example run command for Let's Encrypt staging API environment.
+Example run command for Lets Encrypt staging API environment.
-Let's Encrypt staging environment **does not** create valid TLS certificates.
+Lets Encrypt staging environment **does not** create valid TLS certificates.
 It can be used for testing and verification.

 This is the default setting of the role.
 This is done to prevent the user to use all

 ``ansible-playbook example_playbook.yml  -e "domain_name=<www.mydomain.com>"``

-Use case 4: Let's Encrypt production
+Use case 4: Lets Encrypt production
 ====================================

-Example run command for Let's Encrypt production API environment.
+Example run command for Lets Encrypt production API environment.
 This command creates public TLS certificates:

 ``ansible-playbook example_playbook.yml  -e "domain_name=<www.mydomain.com>" -e "acme_email=certadmin@mydomain.com" -e "acme_directory_target=prod"``